profgavinbrown/profgavinbrown.github.io/_pages/publications.md

 <hr>

-IS THIS OK OK OK HERE ????
+IS THIS NOT ????

 {% for whichyear in (2006..2010) reversed %}

   <h2>{{ whichyear }}</h2>

-  {% assign myCondition = "item.path contains '" | append: "2007" | append: "'" %}
+  {% assign myCondition = "item.path contains '" | append: whichyear | append: "'" %}

   {{ myCondition }}